Second differentials in the Quillen spectral sequence

-We prove the results for arbitrary, possibly singular algebraic varieties.
+We prove the results for arbitrary equidimensional, not necessarily smooth algebraic varieties.
 Without the smoothness assumption, the terms of the Quillen spectral sequence $E_r^{p,q}$ are no longer given by $K$-cohomology.
-However, the expression of $E_r^{p,q}$ is terms of algebraic cycles is still valid.
+However, the expression of $E_r^{p,q}$ in terms of algebraic cycles remains valid.

-Specifically, an element $\alpha\in E_2^{p,-p-1}$ is presented by a finite collection $\{(W_i,\varphi_i)\}_i$ of codimension $p$ cycles $W_i$ on $X$, either of which is endowed with a non-zero rational function $\varphi_i$, such that the sum of the divisors of $\varphi_i$ is zero as a codimension $(p+1)$ cycle on $X$.
-Denote by $\F_i$ and $\G_i$ the coherent sheaves on $X$ with support on $W_i$, defined as the cokernels of the numerator and the denominator of $\varphi_i$, respectively (the numerator and the denominator are sections of a line bundle, see Section \ref{statement} for more detail).
+Specifically, an element $\alpha\in E_2^{p,-p-1}$ is presented by a finite collection $\{(W_i,\varphi_i)\}_i$ of codimension $p$ cycles $W_i$ on $X$, each of which is endowed with a non-zero rational function $\varphi_i$, such that the sum of the divisors of $\varphi_i$ is zero as a codimension $(p+1)$ cycle on $X$.
+In Section \ref{statement}, we define coherent sheaves $\F_i$ and $\G_i$ on $X$ with support on $W_i$; roughly, if the numerator and the denominator of $\varphi_i$ are considered as sections of a line bundle, then $\F_i$ and $\G_i$ are cokernels of these sections.